KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 ## Signal Interception

-The software defined radio that I had purchased worked at a suprisingly long distance. _In theory_, it would have been possible for someone to sit in their car near the entrance of the garage and wait for someone to press their button to enter.
+The software defined radio that I had purchased worked at a surprisingly long distance. _In theory_, it would have been possible for someone to sit in their car near the entrance of the garage and wait for someone to press their button to enter.
 If that someone had been tuned to the correct frequency and recording on their SDR running on their laptop, perhaps sitting inconspicuously in the passenger seat of their car, they might be able to "sniff" a correct signal to be later decoded.
 Again, _in theory_.

 I happened to have a roommate who was more than happy to help me with my little science project, and allowed my to record their code.